 We use the powerful techniques of experimental evolution to directly test hypotheses about how patterns of change and reliability in the environment and of stimuli will influence the evolution of plasticity, in the form of learning, and in fixed behaviors, in the form of innate bias or preference.
 Reliability of types of stimuli can also predict when prepared learning will evolve.

 While much of what we do is driven by theory, we are also keenly interested in the cognitive ecology of bees.
 Here we use observations and knowledge from natural history, combined with theory on how animals deal with changing environments, to make predictions about the cognitive differences we will find in natural populations.
-We have been doing this work with North American bumble bees and now with orchid bees.
+We have been doing this work with North American bumble bees, orchid bees, and sweat bees.

 We generally think of learning as a means to track change in the environment.
 How will economics and change favor tracking and which conditions favor constant choice, like the flower constancy we see in bumblebees?
 How does change in the environment affect how animals weight different types of information?
 We are using both bumble bees and flies to address some of these questions.
 With bees we are applying classic tracking models from foraging theory to look at how change, innate bias, and other factors affect when new information will be acquired and applied.
 We are also looking at decision rules and theories from human economics to predict patterns of behavior in foraging bees.

 Animals can use information gained through their own trial and error learning, but they can also take short-cuts and gain information from other individuals.
 We are working with bumble bees and flies to test how aspects of change in the environment affect social learning versus individual learning, social information use in complex environments, and decision making in the context of social settings.